bpr/solana-aggregator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview
-Solana Aggregator is a suite of tools built in Rust for the Solforge interview.
+Solana Aggregator is a suite of tools built in Rust.
 It is designed to efficiently pull blocks from the Solana blockchain, respecting the specified rate limits.

 ## Requirements
 - **Data Retrieval:** Must be able to retrieve transaction and account data from the Solana devnet or testnet, using Solana's API or SDK.